amd/ryzen-ai-documentation/docs/xbutil.rst

 1. Examining Ryzen-AI Software Platform and NPU Reports - Examples
 ------------------------------------------------------------------

-- Provides OS/system information of the AI PC and informs about the presence of the NPU.
+- To provide OS/system information of the AI PC and informs about the presence of the NPU:

   .. code-block:: shell

      xbutil examine

-- Provides more detailed information about the NPU, such as its architecture and performance mode.
+- To provide more detailed information about the NPU, such as its architecture and performance mode:

   .. code-block:: shell

      xbutil examine -d --report platform

-- Provides information about the NPU Binary loaded during model inference.
+- To provide information about the NPU Binary loaded during model inference:

   .. code-block:: shell

      xbutil examine -d --report dynamic-regions

-- Provides information about the column occupancy on the NPU, allowing you to determine if more models can run in parallel.
+- To provide information about the column occupancy on the NPU, allowing you to determine if more models can run in parallel:

   .. code-block:: shell